interlink-project/interlinkers-data/README.md

 # For users
 The way to add new interlinkers is to create a new directory that follows the structure defined by the example.

-The only mandatory element is the existence of the "metadata.json" file in the root of the directory.
+* A "metadata.json" file in the root of the directory.

-Optionally, a directory called "snapshots" can be created to store the images corresponding to the interlinker.
+* Optionally, a directory called "snapshots" can be created to store the images corresponding to the interlinker.
 The order may be important; use digits to orther them (image1, image2, image3...)

 ```
 ├── base.py
 ├── knowledge
 │   ├── example_knowledge_interlinker
 │   │   ├── doc.docx
+│   │   ├── instructions.md
 │   │   ├── metadata.json
 │   │   └── snapshots
 │   │       ├── image1.jpeg